Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit usage guidance: use to discover boardId when creating a project, then select a starting stage via list_stages.
-Notes that boards are stable per account.
-Does not include explicit exclusions or comparisons to alternatives.
+Provides explicit guidance on when to use: to discover boardId for creating a project, and then to pick a starting stage via list_stages.
+Also notes boards are stable per account.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.